generate-id() on attribute and namespace nodes may produce a non-ASCII string

 But of course, not every valid XML name consists entirely of ASCII alphanumeric characters.

-Updated by Michael Kay almost 6 years ago
+Updated by Michael Kay about 6 years ago

 Note also that the form used for attributes doesn't necessarily generate a unique ID, because it only uses the local name of the attribute and not the namespace URI.